margaretmf/margaretmf.github.io/creativewriting.md

 I tossed it into the sea.
 I tossed the bottle with bubbles coming up and water spewing out and message for someone in the sea to receive.

+ All these things I've bottled up I toss it out to sea like a message in a bottle
 <br>

 ## Wishing Well ##